newrelic/infrastructure-agent/docs/log_configuration.md

 The new log configuration has added two new options to filter logs based on key-values (fields).
 They can be used in order to remove logging noise in a troubleshooting scenario.

-By default, all entries will be included* in the logs (`include_filters`).
+By default, all entries will be included* in the logs (`include_filters`) except the integration execution errors.
 To exclude some entries, we must define the key-values to remove using the `exclude_filters` option.
 The following text is a usual agent's log line:

 `time="2022-06-10T15:46:38Z" level=debug msg="Integration instances finished their execution.
 Waiting until next interval." component=integrations.runner.Runner integration_name=nri-flex runner_uid=c03734e49d`